 - You’re being rejected for legitimate medical claims because of reaching your benefits limit.

-Many different kinds of identity theft can occur, and so anyone can become a victim.
+Many kinds of identity theft can occur, so that anyone can become a victim.
 As such, the more you know about them, the better you’ll be able to protect yourself.
-Below, we have discussed the most common types of identity theft that you could encounter:
+Below, we have discussed it’s most common types that you could encounter:

 A thief uses your Social Security Number, the most important number any American possesses, to steal money and property or access services and opportunities solely available to social security holders.
-In fact, they may even use your SSN to forge fake documents such as passports.
+They may even use your SSN to forge fake documents such as passports.

 As the name implies, this occurs when a victim’s bank account or credit card details are stolen and used for purchasing goods and services.
 The offender could even use that information to access new financial services or credit cards, resulting in considerable loss of money and ruining your financial security.

-One of the most common forms of identity theft that consists of a perpetrator stealing your driver’s license, which provides details like your name, address, date of birth, and Social Security Number.
-This information is used to purchase items, apply for loans, open new bank accounts, etc. under your name.
+One of the most common forms of identity theft is a perpetrator stealing your driver’s license, which provides details like your name, address, date of birth, and Social Security Number.
+This information is used to purchase items, apply for loans, open new bank accounts, etc., under your name.

-Though this type of identity theft may not be as common as the others, it’s extremely lucrative for thieves.
-The Social Security Numbers of children are valuable as there’s usually no information linked to them, so they can easily be used by criminals to commit fraud.
+Though this type may not be as common as the others, it’s highly lucrative for thieves.
+Children’s Social Security Numbers are valuable as there’s usually no information linked to them, so criminals can easily use them to commit fraud.

-Now that you know what is identity theft, the signs that indicate that you may have been a victim, and which are the most common types of identity theft, let’s take a closer look at a few examples:
+Now that you know what identity theft is, the signs that indicate that you may have been a victim, and which are the most common types, let’s take a closer look at a few examples:

 - Someone uses your Social Security Number to rent cars and commit crimes.